Skip to content

 What are the maximum and minimum temperatures for the hourly temporal level?

-The hourly temporal level does not have maximum and minimum temperatures, as the lowest temporal level for the assimilation model is itself hourly.
+The hourly temporal level does not have maximum and minimum temperatures, as the lowest temporal level for the assimilation model is hourly.

 Tilted Surface